JonathanHourany/pytorch-sandbox/profiling/README.md

 Together, these improvements can dramatically reduce training time.
-In practice, enabling **mixed precision training** (FP16 or BF16 for most operations, FP32 for critical ones like loss scaling) often cuts training time nearly in half.
+In practice, enabling **mixed precision training** (FP16 or BF16 for most operations, FP32 for critical ones like loss scaling) often cuts training time significantly.
 Profiler output for the script in this folder shows total CUDA time reduced by ~50% when using mixed precision compared to full precision.precision.